 Homeschooling is such a blessing for our family – I really believe it has created a family bond that we would not have had if we’d chosen another educational route for our daughter.
 But, that doesn’t mean it isn’t difficult!

-One of the biggest issues I’ve found is learning to keep up with all the housekeeping chores while we’re homeschooling.
-Over the years, we’ve discovered a few tips and tricks that help us keep up with those daily chores.
+One of the biggest issues I’ve found is learning just how hard it is to keep up with all the housekeeping chores while we’re homeschooling.
+Over the years, we’ve discovered a few tips and tricks that help us keep up with those daily housekeeping chores.

 Homeschooling & Housekeeping

 When you add homeschooling to the daily schedule, it isn’t long before the books, maps, white boards, and other miscellaneous school supplies start to take over.
 It’s difficult enough keeping the house clean without all that stuff – what’s a busy homeschool mom to do?

 She needs to create systems and a simple schedule to manage all her daily tasks.

 I don’t mean some huge planner that looks all pretty and color-coded and then never gets used (that’s never happened here… ahem).
 Simple checklists and an easy routine that incorporates daily chores into the schedule are so much easier to manage – at least for me.
 If that pretty planner works for you – great!
 But if you’re like me and just want a simple method that helps you keep up with it all, this is what I’ve learned:

 Create a few simple systems

 The first step is to create some simple systems.
 Pick ONE thing you want to work on and find a simple (and I mean an easy, no need to think about) routine that fits your day.
 Here are a few ideas to help you get started creating your own daily systems: